EvansWinner/awesome-line-editors/README.md

 And this insane idea is what is behind Patrick Taylor's ``led`` program for DOS.
 I guess it is, anyway.
-Anyway, you can download [led101.zip](https://ftp.icm.edu.pl/pub/windows/garbo/pc/fileutil/led101.zip) from that link on some random old DOS software , or any of several others.
+Anyway, you can download [led101.zip](https://ftp.icm.edu.pl/pub/windows/garbo/pc/fileutil/led101.zip) from that link on some random old DOS software archive or any of several others.
 Have fun and good luck and all that.
 Note that there is no source code included with that zip .
 Maybe it would be fun to re-implement.